 Elephant Insurance stands out for its rates and coverage.
 After applying discounts, you could get an affordable policy that includes benefits not typically offered by major insurance companies.

 However, you could face frustrations with Elephant due to its high rate of complaints about billing and the claims process.

-Elephant Insurance: our thoughts
+Elephant Insurance: Our thoughts

-Elephant auto insurance quote comparisons
+Elephant auto insurance quotes

 Find Cheap Auto Insurance Quotes

 Car insurance rates can vary based on the car you drive, where you live, your driving history and your credit score.

 Even though Elephant doesn't have the best rates for a typical driver, getting a free online quote may be worth it for those who are struggling to find affordable rates.